 With this new edition providing a 360° view of the roles and objectives of all stakeholders in the virtual workspace, this book uniquely provides readers with a rounded picture of the policies, processes, work habits, and commitments needed to achieve the shared goal of high performance remote teams.

 Table of Contents:

-Introduction: The Network is the New Workplace
+Introduction: The Network Is the New Workplace

-Part I: Virtually Mobile, Organizationally Attached
+Part One: Virtually Mobile, Organizationally Attached

 2) Virtual Roadblocks and Essential Drivers

-Part II: Will Virtual Work Here?
+Part Two: Will Virtual Work Here?

 3) Redesigning the Workplace for the Human Network